tinify/third-party-integrations/win-mac-tinypngapp.md

 ---
 collection: "Desktop"
-platform: "Windows / Mac OS"
+title: "tinyPNG.App"
+platform: "macOS and Windows"
-type: "Plugin"
+type: "GUI"
 developer: "BetweenElements"
 developer_url: "https://www.betweenelements.com"
 price: "Free"
 url: "https://www.betweenelements.com/tinypng-app"
 ---

-Desktop GUI for tinyPNG API that allows for drag and drop image optimization and overwrite original option.
+This app provides a GUI front end for TinyPNG for your local computer so you can optimize images without opening up a browser.
+Also includes option to overwrite your original images.